matsengrp/hyperfreq/README.md

     # Instead, compare each sequence to the consensus for a cluster specified in a clusters file
     hyperfreq analyze alignment.fasta --clusters clusters.csv

-    # SOON!
-Specify the reference sequence(s) which you want each sequence to be compared to
+    # Specify the reference sequence(s) which you want each sequence to be compared to
     hyperfreq analyze alignment.fasta --reference-sequences ref_seqs.fasta